ShaneCurcuru/slides/apachecon/PracticalTrademarkLaw-SCurcuru-ApacheConNA2017.md

 project - or a software vendor or other company’s business.
-So first let’s work on defining the terms around trademarks in a way that’s applicable to software products - and then some practical lessons for how the law is actually used when it comes to open source projects - and how open source projects differ from traditional software vendors.
-We’ll wrap up with some actions for you to do back at your company, and questions.
+So first let’s work on defining the terms around trademarks in a way that’s applicable to software products - and then some practical lessons for how the law is **actually** used when it comes to open source projects - and how open source projects differ from traditional software vendors.
+We’ll wrap up with some actions for you to do either in your Apache project or in your company that uses Apache projects, and questions.

 ---
 template: logorb
+name: products
 # Open Source Runs The World

-- Do you use open source in your organization?
+- Do you use open source in your organization?*
 - Do you contribute to any open source projects?
 - Do you lead any open source projects?
 - Do you use open source in your branding?

-- Open source projects work differently

-* Yes, you do, even if you aren't aware!

 ???
 Open source is eating the world - and everyone here uses it, and most of us contribute to it.

+--
+- Open source projects **work differently**

+.footnote[
+*Yes, you do, even if you aren't aware!
+]

+???
 But the ways that groups building open source work differently than the traditional proprietary software industry.
 You can’t treat open source brands and trademarks the same way you treat competitive vendor trademarks.
 There are two ways trademarks are used differently in open source...

 Do you build OSS? (i.e. you create an OSS software product)